 1. Credit Karma

 Credit Karma has quickly become one of the most popular places to check your credit score for free.

 Its no-strings-attached approach to credit monitoring has allowed the company to amass a loyal following of over 80 million members, and it’s easy to see why.

 No sneaky fees.
 No need to enter a credit card number at sign up.
 No paid trial that follows a free credit score check.

-Like many free credit score services, Credit Karma makes money with their affiliate relationships.
+Like many free credit score services, Credit Karma makes money with its affiliate relationships.
 If you sign up for a credit card based on Credit Karma’s recommendation, the company will earn a commission – but you don’t need to sign up for any credit products in order to take advantage of the service.

 Credit Karma also provides several other valuable services, like a credit score simulator, free tax filing, a credit report dispute service, and monitoring for your personal information in data breaches.

 Related: DollarSprout’s Credit Karma Review